 Unfortunately, the Great Earthquake of 1755 decimated Pena Palace when it wiped out most of Lisbon, but was later restored after King Ferdinand acquired it.

-Check prices on a day tour to Sintra sights here.
+Check price and availability on a day tour to Sintra sights here.

 2. Porto Covo for Sandy Beaches